This article has been updated on November 11th 2018

 I had some really cool adventures along the way.
 One of them was a possible encounter with Prince Harry and Meghan Markle on an empty country lane.
 I can’t say for certain that it was them (there was no security and I certainly didn’t want to disturb their peace), and if it wasn’t them, they were perfect lookalikes driving an Audi (like the British royals do).

 I also slept one night in a four-poster bed only to sleep the next night on a wooden bench in a dark playground – the contrast couldn’t have been bigger.
 But then this walk was full of contrasts in terms of accommodation.
 In Britain, there are places to stay in every little town.
-I stayed at pubs, luxury hotels, campgrounds, hostels, guesthouses – all of it.
+I stayed at pubs, luxury hotels, campgrounds, hostels, guesthouses.

 And the encounters really made this walk worthwhile.
 I enjoyed hearing from Brexiteers why they wanted to leave the EU.
 In the north of England I was mesmerised by the genuine friendliness of the people.
 The three Angolan geology students in Durness (near Cape Wrath) were the only three black boys in the village and felt, they told me, stared at.
 I tried to engage with as many people as possible, which was a hard thing to do on a long, lonely walk.